erin-noe-payne/express-train/ReadMe.md

-bin                 -- executable scripts doc                 -- documentation config              -- environmental configuration files init                -- files that will run after configuration, to help initialize the state of the app test                -- tests
+bin                 -- executable scripts doc                 -- documentation config              -- environmental configuration files test                -- tests

 package.json        -- npm package.json (needs to have express-train as a dependency)